 Describe your farm.

 Hultgren Farms is a 2,000-hectare (5,000 acre) farm located in central Minnesota.
 We are a fourth generation family operation.
 Currently the farm management team is comprised of me [Nate], my brother Noah Hultgren and our father Duane Hultgren.
-We have a diverse crop and livestock mix, including maize for grain and silage, soybeans, wheat, alfalfa, sugar beets, sweet corn, dark red kidney beans, and 80 head of cattle.
+We have a diverse crop and livestock mix, including maize for grain and silage, soybeans, industrial hemp, alfalfa, sugar beets, sweet corn, dark red kidney beans, and 120 head of cattle.

 What does sustainability mean to Hultgren Farms?